goofyboga/interactive_chess_board_pygame/README.md

 # Chess

-Chess bot by the one and only Like Miang and Zevin Khou.
+Chess interface, base game rules, mechanics and interface coded from scratch by Kevin Zhou and Mike Liang.
 Created with the power of friendship.

 Dependencies
 * Colin Hon

-Install:
+Instructions:
 * No sleep allowed